richy-p/haleakala-viewing-conditions/notes.md

 ## Build arrays for each month and weather condition
 1. Load all the saved daily hours for each condition
 2. Normalize the daily hours and multipy each by 24 so the total hours for each day is 24.
-3. build 12 arrays, one for each month containing the daily hours of green weather - grab corresponding data points
-    - (opt) also build arrays for yellow and red weather
+3. add column for month to group and do comparisons

 ## Hypothesis test